Orient (manga): Anime

-Episode list
+Episodes

 Reception

 Rebecca Silverman of Anime News Network, gave the first volume 3½ out of five stars.
 Silverman praised the series for its iconography, adding that the demons are drawn with the same symbols and styling seen in Buddhist imagery, like bodhisattva with horns, fangs, and talons.
 She added that Ohtaka's art improved with the series and appreciated her departure from the "boob jokes" presented in her earlier works, making the series feel "less juvenile while still being good for middle grade readers".
 Silverman concluded: "in the shounen action line, this is looking like a safe bet".
 Faye Hopper of the same website, gave the first volume 2½ out of five stars.
 Hopper praised the series' art, but criticized it for its execution and pacing, adding: "New characters appear out of nowhere and are not given proper introductions, character arcs are not meaningfully advanced, and any potential tension is lost in how the characters don't face meaningful consequences for their actions.
 It is a mess."
 Hopper concluded: "a final impression is just as important as an introductory one.
 And sadly, at the end of the day, Orient just does not keep up its momentum".